Archived Comp: This comp is from a prior TFT set, kept here for when older sets get brought back in set revivals.

 Play strongest board

-Focus on building economy while collecting Viego copies.
+Focus on building economy while collecting Viego and Gwen copies.
 Play your strongest board with any 2-star units you hit naturally.
 Look for Viego and Yorick as early game frontline.
 Aim to have 30-40 gold by the Stage 2 carousel.

 Stage 3Transition